Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 The final part of my visit to the National Palace of Pena was the Wall Walk.
 This perimeter walk follows the outside of the palace, giving views across Sintra & the surrounding park toward the Castle of the Moors.
 By this point, the grounds were much quieter.
 Most of the tour buses full of people making the day trip from Lisbon had left.

 Then I headed back to the center of Sintra.
 In contrast with when I visited around lunchtime, it was nearly deserted.
-I regretted that I wouldn’t be staying in Sintra overnight, as the place completely changes when the hordes are gone.
+I regretted not staying in Sintra overnight, as the place completely changes when the hordes are gone.
 At the very least, consider staying for dinner & drinks, and then taking one of the last trains home.

 Eating Travesseiro pastries at Piriquita II